ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 As to the former, the AS handles Authorisation Requests related to a topic for which the Client is allowed to perform topic data operations at the Broker, as corresponding to an application group.

-As to the latter, the AS handles Authorization Requests for security groups that the Client is allowed to join, in order to obtain the group keying material for protecting end-to-end and verifying the content of exchanged messages on the associated pub/sub topics.
+As to the latter, the AS handles Authorization Requests for security groups that the Client is allowed to join, in order to obtain the group keying material for protecting end-to-end and verifying the content of exchanged messages on the associated Pub-Sub topics.

 This section builds on {{Section 3 of I-D.ietf-ace-key-groupcomm}} and defines only additions or modifications to that specification.